kubernetes/website/docs/user-guide/pod-security-policy/index.md

 Objects of type `podsecuritypolicy` govern the ability to make requests on a pod that affect the `SecurityContext` that will be applied to a pod and container.

 See [PodSecurityPolicy proposal](https://github.com/kubernetes/kubernetes/blob/{{page.githubbranch}}/docs/proposals/security-context-constraints.md) for more information.

 * TOC
 {:toc}

-## What is a _Pod Security Policy_?
+## What is a Pod Security Policy?

 A _Pod Security Policy_ is a cluster-level resource that controls the actions that a pod can perform and what it has the ability to access.
 The